ipfs/community/js-project-guidelines.md

 ##### Building

-You can get a pre-bundled version by running `npm run build`, an npm script we add to the `package.json`.
-This calls `aegir-build`, which itself calls `gulp build`.
+You can get a bundled version by running `npm run build`, an npm script we add to the `package.json`.
+You can find the generated bundle in the `/dist` folder.
 This is available for every project that uses `aegir`.

 #### ...for consumers